• Skip to main content

 Stove instructions (see Instant Pot instructions below)

-• Serve warm garnished with optional toppings.
+• Serve warm with optional toppings.

 Storage and reheat